 Note that the use of the Configuration Tool is described in detail in Part III, "The eCos Configuration Tool".

-The Configuration Tool (see Figure 7.1, "Configuration Tool") has five main elements: the configuration window, the conflicts window, the short description window, and the output window.
+The Configuration Tool (see Figure 7.1, "Configuration Tool") has five main elements: the configuration window, the conflicts window, the properties window, the short description window, and the output window.

 Figure 7.1.
 Configuration Tool